-The European Commission will unveil controversial plans next week to boost the online music sector by opening up licensing and royalty collecting systems.
+BRUSSELS — The European Commission will unveil controversial plans the week of July 4 to boost the online music sector by opening up licensing and royalty collecting systems.

 In the paper, the Commission says that the complicated bureaucratic system involving national societies in all 25 EU countries is impeding the growth of online music.
 It also says artists and music publishers should be allowed to deal with collecting societies outside their EU home country, if they feel the service would be more efficient.